Thomas Fel

 Paul Novello, Thomas Fel, David Vigouroux

-NeurIPS Proceedings of the Conference on Neural Information Processing Systems, 2022
+Proceedings of the Conference on Neural Information Processing Systems, NeurIPS 2022

 This paper could be seen as a follow-up to Look at the variance and further improves the efficiency of black-box methods using Hilbert-Schmidt Independence Criterion (HSIC).
 HSIC measures the dependence between regions of an input image and the output of a model based on kernel embeddings of distributions.
 Our experiments show that HSIC is up to 8 times faster than the previous best black-box attribution methods while being as faithful.
 Importantly, we show that these advances can be transposed to efficiently and faithfully explain object detection models such as YOLOv4.